glasgowlab/glasgowlab.github.io/site/2_people.md

 :width: 300px
 :align: left
 ```
-I am a first year PhD student in the Integrated Program in Cellular, Molecular, and Biomedical Studies at Columbia University.
+I am a second year PhD candidate in the Integrated Program in Cellular, Molecular, and Biomedical Studies at Columbia University.
 Before beginning my PhD, I received my B.A. in Biology from NYU and worked as a technician at Columbia’s Chio Laboratory, investigating redox adaptations acquired by Pancreatic Ductal Adenocarcinoma cells to survive persistent oxidative stress.
-I am very excited to investigate the effects of cancer-associated mutations on allosteric regulation in a key glycolytic enzyme, PFK1, and dive into the world of computational biology during my rotation at the Glasgow Lab!
+At the Glasgow lab, my work is centered on understanding the allosteric regulation of conserved, key glycolytic enzyme PFK-1.
+A more detailed picture of PFK-1's conformational ensemble will allow for the rational design of new classes of allosteric therapeutics to target this essential enzyme in diseases such as cancer.
+Additionally, uncovering the differences in allosteric mechanisms between human and pathogenic orthologs of PFK-1 can inform the design of cool new antibiotics.
 +++
 email: bs3281 [at] cumc [dot] columbia [dot] edu
 ````